umeshshingare/Dark_Mode_Extention/README.md

 ### Permissions Used
 - `activeTab` - Allows the extension to access the current active tab
-- `storage` - Saves your mode preferences per domain
+- `storage` - Saves your mode preferences globally

 ### How It Works